 Whenever there is a funding need, the Republic of Nigeria issues sovereign Eurobonds.
 Besides the sovereign, Nigerian banks, supranational agencies and corporate companies have been major Eurobond issuers.

 The finances of the Federal Republic of Nigeria are managed by it’s Ministry of Finance who subsequently has mandated the Debt Management Office (“DMO”) with the issuance and management of Eurobonds.
 The same structure is usually adopted by other countries too.

 Eurobonds are largely used as a funding tool for issuers.
-Instead of borrowing from the banking system, issuers are able to borrow directly from capital market participants.
+Instead of, or alternatively to, borrowing from the banking system, issuers are able to borrow directly from capital market participants through Eurobond issuance.

-It is widely said that issuers of Eurobonds do not have to disclose what the borrowed funds will be used for.
-Bank loans generally require a clear usage of the proceeds in order for the bank to determine credit and repayment risk.
+Eurobonds do not tend to disclose what the borrowed funds will be used for.
+Bank loans generally require disclosure of use of the proceeds in order for the bank to determine credit and repayment risk.
 Because issuers in Eurobond markets borrow funds from a substantial number of different investors (sometimes thousands), this requirement is less clear.
-Below the three main uses are listed:

 For especially sovereign issuers, refinancing is a the main use of proceeds.
 This is where the proceeds of a newly issued Eurobond are used to repay a previously issued Eurobond.

 There is no calendar telling investors when Eurobonds are issued and by who.
 Eurobonds are issued at the issuer’s discretion.
 This differs from domestic debt issuance which follows a predefined issuance calendar.